<> <> <> <>

 Nausea

 Nausea is reported as one of the most common side effects of Mounjaro.
-In fact, studies have shown up to 18% of people will encounter nausea while taking this medication [4].
+In fact, studies have shown that up to 18% of people will encounter nausea while taking this medication [4].

 Like other prescription drugs containing GLP-1 receptors, the higher your dose, the more likely you are to experience side effects, like nausea.